top of page

 Based on the relatively late manufacturing date of the wedge C planes with round chamfers vs Abraham's estimated working dates, a search for alternative craftsmen candidates from SE MA was initiated.* The search started with a review of Abraham and his family.
 This yielded a revised birthdate of 1734 for Abraham which places him further from the range of the observed plane characteristics.
 (Boston deed records verify this earlier date with a reference to Abraham, cabinet maker, in 1757.)
 Abraham did have a son Abraham Jr., but he died in 1781 which does not support the likely hood of a second generation making the later planes.

 The search then moved to looking for other SE MA craftsmen.
-Four candidates have been found to date:
+Five candidates have been found to date:

 Ansel Hayward 1789-1863, Easton, MA, cabinetmaker

-While these candidates cover the dates of the later A+Hayward planes with the C wedges, they may not necessarily account for the earlier birch planes with wedges A and B. The need for additional research is thus indicated.
+These additional candidates likely cover the dates of the later A+Hayward planes with the C wedges, but only two might account for the earlier birch planes with wedges A and B.

 * A discussion on the craftsman behind A+Hayward planes was posted on the Facebook group "Rhykenologists International", by Dan Linski in May 2025.
 The search for alternative candidates then followed.